 1900-2100.
 The city’s location on the shores of Alp-ringed Lake Geneva is one of its most obvious selling points, and arguably the classiest way of absorbing the scenery is from one of Geneva’s belle époque paddle steamers.
 The gourmet Philippe Chevrier cruise (Promenade du Lac, 0848 811 848; timetables vary according to season) makes use of just such a vessel to serve up a top-notch dinner as the sun sets over the skyline.
 If you’d rather stay on land for a stylish meal, you could do far worse than book a table at L’Adresse (Rue du 31 Décembre 32, 022 736 3232), a well-thought-of bistro doubling as a fashion boutique – its creative menu uses locally sourced food.

 After 2100.
-Also in Carouge, the comfily designed Bar du Nord (Rue Ancienne 66, 022 342 3820) offers a selection of more than 300 whiskies for a nightcap, staying open until around 2am at weekends.
+Round the day off in the bohemian quarter of Carouge, to the southwest of the city centre.
+The comfily designed Bar du Nord (Rue Ancienne 66, 022 342 3820) offers a selection of more than 300 whiskies for a nightcap, staying open until around 2am at weekends.
 Not far away, Le Chat Noir (Rue Vautier 13, 022 307 1040) plays funk, electro and hip-hop to a lively clientele.
-Back in town, meanwhile, the Glow bar at the five-star Hôtel Président Wilson (Quai Wilson 47, 022 906 6745) has cocktails, a large fireplace and a modish feel.
+Back in town, the N’vY bar at the newly opened hotel of the same name (Rue Richemont 18, 022 544 6666) has a mixologist, a DJ and appropriately modish décor.